George Hrab: Controversy

-After the release of [sic], Hrab's self-published first album, he was sued for invasion of privacy by a former supervisor from his job at Moravian College.
-She claimed that a short phrase written in Cyrillic script in the liner notes and one track on the album were intended as a disparaging remark directed at her, which embarrassed her in front of her coworkers.
+Following the release of sic, Hrab was sued for invasion of privacy by a former supervisor from his job at Moravian College.
+She claimed that a short phrase written in cyrillic script in the liner notes and one track on the album were intended as a disparaging remark directed at her, which embarrassed her in front of her coworkers.
 Hrab denied the charges and the case went to trial in January 1999.
 Hrab lost the case and had to pay damages, and the album was removed from distribution.

-Later, Hrab documented the entire affair, including reenacting all of the testimony at trial, on his podcast.
-In 2007, the album was re-released with the allegedly offensive material removed.
+Hrab documented the entire affair, including reenacting all of the testimony at trial, on his podcast.
+In 2006, the album was re-released with the disparaging material removed.

 Personal life

 Hrab is of Ukrainian Catholic descent and was born in New Jersey.
 His father (also named George Hrab) is a musician who has performed in a band called Tempo since 1959.
 Hrab has lived in Bethlehem, Pennsylvania since attending Moravian College, where he received a bachelors in music in 1993.
 In the summer of 2011, Hrab revealed on his podcast that he is allergic to penicillin.